Levoyage/Comfy-Sloth-E-Commerce/README.md

 # Comfy Sloth E-Commerce Project

-Welcome to the Comfy Sloth E-Commerce Project!
+Welcome to the Comfy Sloth E-Commerce Project built by myself!
 This project aims to build an online store for a furniture company called Comfy Sloth.
 Below, you'll find an overview of the project as well as instructions on how to explore it further.

 ## Overview